Housing algorithm ‘to be overhauled to prioritise building of urban homes’

 She was supported at the time by party colleague Bob Seely, whose backbench motion requesting the algorithm not be introduced until a debate and “meaningful” vote took place in the Commons was supported by MPs.

+“It is encouraging to see that ministers are in listening mode.
+But the problems with the government’s planning proposals do not end with this algorithm.
+The upheaval of planning would slash community voice in shaping local areas, result in half as many affordable homes delivered in the countryside and lead to unnecessary loss of locally-valued countryside and green spaces.’

+“That’s why we’re urging the government to learn the lessons of lockdown and listen to local communities and their own backbench MPs.
+It’s time to create a planning system that balances action to tackle the climate and nature emergencies while delivering the homes local people need, at the pace we need them.”

-An overhaul of the system would be the latest large shift in official policy this year following U-turns over a controversial exams algorithm, free school meals, visa charges for NHS staff, reopening of schools, remote voting by MPs, Huawei’s involvement in 5G and quarantine measures for travellers.
+An overhaul of the system would be the latest large shift in official policy this year following U-turns over a controversial exams algorithm, free school meals provision during holidays, visa charges for NHS staff, the reopening of schools after lockdown, remote voting by MPs, Huawei’s involvement in 5G and quarantine measures for travellers.

-Meanwhile, the Sunday Telegraph has also reported Housing Secretary Robert Jenrick plans to relocate part of his ministry to the West Midlands in an attempt to move Government focus from England’s south.
+Meanwhile, the Sunday Telegraph has also reported Housing Secretary Robert Jenrick plans to relocate part of his ministry to Wolverhampton in the West Midlands in an attempt to move Government focus from England’s south.